HIP: Hessian Interatomic Potentials without derivatives: Introduction

 with $I,J=1,\dots,N$ indexing atoms, and $\alpha,\beta\in\{x,y,z\}$ indexing the cartesian $x,y$ and $z$ components of the atom positions $\mathbf{R}$. \\ Traditional approaches rely either on analytic second derivatives or on numerical differentiation of gradients, both of which have severe limitations \citep{jorgensen1983,handy1984,komornicki1993}.
 Analytic second derivatives are available only for a limited set of methods, such as Hartree-Fock, DFT, and MP2; whereas, for higher-level correlated wavefunction methods such as CCSD or CASPT2, they are either not yet implemented in most computational packages or computationally prohibitive.
 Numerical approaches sidestep analytic derivations but can become infeasible even for medium-sized molecules, requiring $O((3N)^2)$ gradient evaluations \citep{helgakerMulticonfigurationalSelfConsistentField2000}. \\ Most computational chemistry calculations are carried out with Kohn-Sham density functional theory \citep{kohn1965} (KS-DFT), due to its balance of computational cost and accuracy \citep{bursch2022}.
 However, the $O(N^4)$ scaling of hybrid KS-DFT with system size remains expensive, which has spurred the development of machine-learning interatomic potentials (MLIPs).
 MLIPs promise to deliver near-DFT accuracy at a fraction of the cost by incorporating symmetries, thereby drastically reducing the need for extensive training data \citep{schutt2018,thomas2018,gasteiger2021,schutt2021,batatia2022,batzner2022}.
-Recently, some MLIP models have also been adapted to compute Hessians via automatic differentiation (AD).
-These AD Hessians incur significant computational costs of $O(N^2)$, which presents practical challenges during training and inference \citep{yuan2024,gonnheimer2025,rodriguez2025,williams2025,cui2025}. \\ In this work we introduce \textbf{HIP}: \textbf{H}essian \textbf{I}nteratomic \textbf{P}otentials.
+While recent work demonstrates that automatic differentiation (AD) can successfully recover the Hessian \citep{yang2024, yuan2024, gonnheimer2025, rodriguez2025, williams2025, cui2025horm}, this approach faces two significant limitations.
+First, high accuracy of the energy and forces does not guarantee comparably accurate second derivatives; much like training on force labels is needed to achieve accurate force predictions \cite{christensen2020forces}, explicit Hessian training labels are required for reliable AD Hessians \citep{zhao2025, cui2025horm}.
+Second, these AD Hessians introduce high computational costs, with an extra factor of $\sim{}3N$ during training and inference \citep{yuan2024,gonnheimer2025,rodriguez2025,williams2025,cui2025horm}.
+Rodriguez et al. ~\cite{rodriguez2025} in particular showed that including the Hessian in the loss improves data efficiency and extrapolation of energy and force predictions, but is limited by approximately 25 times longer training times, which make AD Hessians prohibitive to train.
+MLIPs can also be used to obtain Hessians with finite differences \citep{gonnheimer2025, fu2025}, an approach which requires less memory but $6N$ forward passes, and also requires specialized data collection schemes to be accurate \cite{wander2025accessing}.\\ In this work, we introduce \textbf{HIP}: \textbf{H}essian \textbf{I}nteratomic \textbf{P}otentials.
 HIPs predict the Hessian directly, to eliminate the need for finite differences, coupled-perturbed equation solvers, or automatic differentiation.
 By building on SE(3)-equivariant neural networks, we demonstrate how HIP can predict Hessians at a fraction of the computational cost of traditional methods.
-A key observation is that {\bf one can construct the Hessian from spherical harmonic features of the atom nodes and the messages between atoms}, while satisfying equivariance and symmetry constraints by design.
+A key observation is that one can construct the Hessian from spherical-harmonic features of the atom nodes and the messages between atoms, satisfying equivariance and symmetry constraints by design.
+In practice, HIP is not only faster but also more accurate than AD, enabling a variety of critical tasks in molecular simulations. \\ By building on SE(3)-equivariant neural networks, we demonstrate how HIP can predict Hessians at a fraction of the computational cost of traditional methods.
+A key observation is that one can construct the Hessian from spherical harmonic features of the atom nodes and the messages between atoms, while satisfying equivariance and symmetry constraints by design.
 This approach is not only faster but also more accurate, enabling a variety of critical tasks in molecular simulations.